Home Articles The impact of Blockchain on the financial sector

-The Impact of Blockchain on the Financial Sector
+The impact of Blockchain on the financial sector.

 Despite the benefits, there are challenges in adopting the mechanism in the financial sector.
 One of the main obstacles is regulation.
-Technology challenges traditional regulatory frameworks that are accustomed to dealing with centralized intermediaries.With this in mind, regulators around the world are working to create guidelines that enable the safe use of the technological solution without compromising the integrity of the financial system.
+The technology challenges traditional regulatory structures, which are accustomed to dealing with centralized intermediaries.
+With this in mind, regulators around the world are working to create guidelines that allow for the safe use of the technological solution without compromising the integrity of the financial system.

 Ariel Salles